 The Lefkes- Pigados- Ancient Quarries Hike

-A 10/13 km hike on the hills, from the medieval capital of Lefkes to the ancient marble quarries in Marathi.
+A 10 km hike on valleys & hillsides, from medieval capital of Lefkes to the ancient marble quarries in Marathi.
 Inland & sea views on age-old footpaths in the heart of Paros, exploring nature, tradition and history.
 Can be extended on the Byzantine footpath back to Lefkes (circular route).

 Description Departure from Paroikia on the early morning bus and arrival at Lefkes village, the old island capital.
 We start with a brief tour of the medieval part of the village and continue on a flat or mildly uphill dirt track Changing route, we find ourselves in an old walled footpath that eventually takes us up the heights of Pigados hamlet.
 This has a few rough patches, especially as we move uphill, however nothing to spoil walking pleasure or the enjoyment of the views to the ravine of Pigados and the pezoules (century-old, stone-built terraced fields) across the hills, as well as extended sea views to the E-NE.
 That’s the beauty of Paros island; you can wander in hidden, forgotten trails on the inland, almost never losing sight of the sea!